Studentidrettsforbundet/arrangere/README.md

 #### Cypress

-It is important that you are running the emulator before running the test.
+It is important that you are running the emulator and the application before running the test.
 If you are not running the emulator, a new user will be created in the production environment.
 If you want to run the tests again, remember to delete the user created by the test from the emulator first.

 For running the test, use the command: